inloco/incognia-node/README.md

 const { IncogniaAPI } = require('@incognia/api')
 ```

-Intantiate with your clientId and clientSecret:
+Instantiate with your clientId and clientSecret:

 ```js
 const incogniaAPI = new IncogniaAPI({